This file portion of www.watertownhistory.org website

 During his boyhood days he spent much time with his grandparents, the Jacob B. Van Alstines, in the Exchange hotel which they operated.
 His mother, Mrs. Silas Wright, was Mary A. Van Alstine (*), an artist of no small repute.

-He graduated from Watertown High School and in 1892 completed his course at Beloit college.
+He graduated from Watertown High School and in 1892 completed his course at Beloit College.
 While there he distinguished himself as a writer and designer and was chosen to design the frontispiece of the Beloit College annual.
 He also lettered and illustrated Sidney Lanier's long poem, "The Symphony."
 After graduation he became a journalist, author and poet.
 He worked on papers at Denver, Colo., and at Pasadena, Calif.

 "The Post" a paper in Pasadena reviewed his poems saying in their tribute to him: "Mr. Wright has the soul of a poet and a poet's subtlety and grace of expression.
 He is a Wisconsin product they say but he is really a genius product for no state can claim a genius.
 It just happens to be born there."